ElucidSolutions/front-end-programmer-hiring-kit/interview_format.md

 * Intrinsically Motivated (1)
   motivated by pride in their work and who derive genuine enjoyment from programming

+* Disciplined (2)
+  able to focus and maintain consistent output

+  For example: maintains time spent records, meaningful Git commit log messages, updates tickets and other task tracking records.

+* Systematic (3)
+  approaches tasks in a methodical process-oriented way

 * Sedulous (4)
   exhibiting a consistent commitment to high quality work

-* Systematic (3)
-  approaches tasks in a methodical process-oriented way

-* Disciplined (2)
-  able to focus and maintain consistent output

 * Collaborative (5)
   possessing good communication skills and a willingness to coordinate their efforts with others